-Rob Albright Collinson is a doctoral fellow at the NYU Furman Center and a first-year doctoral student at NYU Wagner.
+Rob Albright Collinson is a doctoral fellow at the NYU Furman Center and a doctoral student at NYU Wagner.
 Previously, he served as an analyst in the Office of the Deputy Assistant Secretary for Policy Development at the U.S. Department of Housing and Urban Development (HUD), where he provided data and analytical support to HUD program offices and senior leadership on a wide-range of policy issues.
 His research interests span urban, public, and labor economics.
 In a recent paper with Peter Ganong, he examined the economic incidence of housing vouchers.
 Currently, he is assisting on NYU Furman Center research on the intersection of housing vouchers and schools.
 Rob holds a M.A. from the University of Chicago, and a B.A. from the College of Wooster in Ohio.

-Marie Mercier is a first-year doctoral student in the Department of Sociology at NYU.
+Marie Mercier is a doctoral student in the Department of Sociology at NYU.
 Her general interests include race, inequality, residential segregation, and law and society.
 Before coming to NYU, Marie was an attorney at a New York law firm where she worked on commercial litigation matters as well as pro bono matters.
 Marie earned her J.D. cum laude from the University of Michigan Law School, where she was a Dean’s Scholar.
 She earned her A.B. in Sociology and a certificate in African American Studies from Princeton University.

-Davin Reed is a fifth year doctoral student at New York University's Wagner School and a doctoral fellow at the Furman Center for Real Estate and Urban Policy.
-His research addresses questions in urban economics and labor economics.
-He is broadly interested in the challenges and opportunities that cities and neighborhoods present to different households and the role of housing policy in shaping those challenges and opportunities.
-He is currently working on research on contributors to homelessness; effects of eviction and housing instability; causes of gentrification; and the welfare and distributional effects of gentrification.
-Before Wagner, he worked for four years at the Public Policy Institute of California in San Francisco and for two years at Mathematica Policy Research in Oakland.
+Davin Reed is a doctoral fellow at the NYU Furman Center and a sixth year doctoral student at NYU Wagner.
+His research addresses questions in urban and labor economics.
+He is broadly interested in the challenges and opportunities that cities and neighborhoods present to households and how housing policy shapes those challenges and opportunities.
+He is currently researching the effects of gentrification on original neighborhood residents; the causes of gentrification; the causes and consequences of residential evictions; and contributors to homelessness.
+Before NYU, he worked for four years at the Public Policy Institute of California in San Francisco and for two years at Mathematica Policy Research in Oakland.
 He has a bachelor’s degree in economics from Macalester College.

-Gerard Torrats-Espinosa is a first-year doctoral student in sociology at NYU.
+Gerard Torrats-Espinosa is a doctoral fellow at the NYU Furman Center and a doctoral student in the Department of Sociology at NYU.
 He is broadly interested in neighborhood effects, social stratification, and social mobility.
 During his doctoral studies, he will investigate the role that community violence plays as a mediating mechanism between neighborhood socio-demographic characteristics and children’s cognitive outcomes and developmental trajectories.
 At the NYU Furman Center, he is contributing to work on crime and residential segregation.
-Gerard holds a B.S. in Building Engineering from Polytechnic University of Catalonia (Spain) and a M.A. in Public Policy from the Harvard Kennedy School.
+Gerard holds a B.S. in Building Engineering from Polytechnic University of Catalonia (Spain) and an M.A. in Public Policy from the Harvard Kennedy School.